Rithik007-glitch/To-Do-Formatter/README.md

 ## Steps to Run the Python Program

-Install Python 3.x on your system.
+1.Install Python 3.x on your system.
 (Download from https://www.python.org
 )

-Open Python IDLE or any Python editor.
+2.Open Python IDLE or any Python editor.

-Download or copy the project file (app.py) from GitHub.
+3.Download or copy the project file (app.py) from GitHub.

-Save the file on your computer in any folder.
+4.Save the file on your computer in any folder.

-Open the file in Python IDLE.
+5.Open the file in Python IDLE.

-Click Run → Run Module
+6.Click Run → Run Module
 or press F5.

-The To-Do Formatter GUI window will appear.
+7.The To-Do Formatter GUI window will appear.

-Enter a task in the input box.
+8.Enter a task in the input box.

-Select the priority (High / Normal).
+9.Select the priority (High / Normal).

-Click Add Task to save the task.
+10.Click Add Task to save the task.

-Use Show All Tasks to view all tasks.
+11.Use Show All Tasks to view all tasks.

-Use Focus Mode to see only urgent and high-priority tasks.
+12.Use Focus Mode to see only urgent and high-priority tasks.

-Close the window to exit the program.
+13.Close the window to exit the program.